Mino75/2025-resaka/README.md

 # Resaka - Browser-Based LLM Chat

-A progressive web app that runs Large Language Models directly in your browser using WebLLM, with offline support and intelligent caching strategies.
+Resaka (Discussion in Malagasy) is a progressive web app that runs Large Language Models directly in your browser using WebLLM, with offline support and intelligent caching strategies.

 ## 🌟 Features